Casey-ama-bioinformatics/Bulk-RNA-Seq/README.md

 Refer to https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf for more details.

 ### FeatureCounts
 FeatureCounts is a tool to quantify the number of reads aligned to genes using a genomic annotation.
-I pulled `subread 2.0.3` in `Docker`
+I pulled `subread 2.0.3` in the `Docker` container for quantification.

 ```Windows
 @echo off